-An Application URI with Priority=0 is not allowed in the Application Event Handlers (see "Application" section on page 4-17).
+An Application URI with Priority=0 is not allowed in the Application Event Handlers (see "Application" section on page 5-20).

-Attribute Description appID Identifies the application to which this displayable XSI object belongs.
-The format of the appID attribute should be in the format vendor/product , such as Cisco/Unity, but this syntax is not enforced, and the application can assign any unique identifier. onAppFocusLost Invoke ed when the application loses focus, if: • T he application's context has lost focus, or di he application was navigated away from, either rectly by the user, or programmatically by a refresh eader or HTTP push.
-Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="focusLost"/&gt;</notifyapplicationevent> onAppFocusGained Invoke ed when the application gains focus, if: he application is Active and the application's ontext has gained focus, or he application was navigated to, either directly by e user, or by a refresh header or HTTP push.
-Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="focusGained"/&gt;</notifyapplicationevent> onAppMinimized Invoke ed when the application is minimized. by a ca by dire plication can only be minimized programmatically all to App:Minimize, but this invocation could occur ect action of the user (from a softkey invocation, for ole) or from the application via a push request. fyApplicationEvent appId="appId" "minimized"/> onAppClosed Invoke ed whenever the application closes, if: • The application's context is closed which will, in turn, close all applications in its stack, or st he application no longer exists on the context's URL ack because it was navigated out of, or because it as pruned from the URL stack (stack size exceeded).
-Note This event handler cannot contain HTTP or HTTPS URLs.
-Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent appid="appId" type="closed"></notifyapplicationevent>
+Attribute Descri ption appID object be in t but thi fies the application to which this displayable XSI belongs.
+The format of the appID attribute should he format vendor/product , such as Cisco/Unity, s syntax is not enforced, and the application can any unique identifier. onAppFocusLost Invoked when the application loses focus, if: • T1 ne application's context has lost focus, or di ne application was navigated away from, either rectly by the user, or programmatically by a refresh eader or HTTP push.
+Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="focusLost"/&gt;</notifyapplicationevent> onAppFocusGained Invoke ed when the application gains focus, if: • The application is Active and the application's context has gained focus, or ne application was navigated to, either directly by e user, or by a refresh header or HTTP push.
+Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="focusGained"/&gt;</notifyapplicationevent> onAppMinimized Invoke ed when the application is minimized. by a ca by dire plication can only be minimized programmatically all to App:Minimize, but this invocation could occur ect action of the user (from a softkey invocation, for alle) or from the application via a push request. fyApplicationEvent appId="appId" "minimized"/> onAppClosed Invoked whenever the application closes, if: • The application's context is closed which will, in turn, close all applications in its stack, or • The application no longer exists on the context's UF stack because it was navigated out of, or because i was pruned from the URL stack (stack size exceeded) Note This event handler cannot contain HTTP or HTTPS URLs.
+Note If a Notify URI is used as the event handler, a notification is sent with this default data: <notifyapplicationevent <br="" appid="appId">type="closed"/&gt;</notifyapplicationevent>